Last updated 22nd April 2022

-The ‘Ministry of Sport’ was created in 2015 by Bishop Tony Porter (who is the Archbishops’ Adviser on Sport) and it has been rolling out across Church of England Dioceses ever since – with Blackburn Diocese recently getting involved.
+The ‘Ministry of Sport’ was created in 2015 by Bishop Tony Porter (who is the Archbishops’ Adviser on Sport) and it has been rolling out across Church of England Dioceses ever since – with Blackburn Diocese getting involved.

 The positive aspects of sport can benefit everyone – specifically those aspects aligned to integrity, honesty and fairness, which are the basis of the Christian gospel.

 The main aim of Ministry of Sport is simple … to encourage Christians participating in sport and sports chaplaincy to use it as part of outreach work of the local church.

-Keith McIntosh, speaking at our launch event in March 2017, said: “The coordination team working for and with the Diocese is fully supported by Bishop Julian and is here to resource parishes.
+Keith McIntosh, speaking at the launch event in March 2017, said: “The coordination team working for and with the Diocese is fully supported by Bishop Julian and is here to resource parishes.

 Rev Chris Nelson, Vicar of St Mary's Penwortham and Chaplain for Preston North End FC, is a big supporter of Ministry of Sport.
 He said: “This is a fantastic initiative and the great thing about ministry of this kind is that it doesn't have to be complicated – in fact it can be as easy as showing a World Cup game on a big screen, having a short faith talk at half time and giving out some of our quality Ministry of Sport literature.”